-[5] {MILD SPOILERS AHEAD!} Ridley Scott returns to the franchise he created with Alien: Covenant, which is equal parts Alien remake and Prometheus sequel.
-It’s a total retread of the original 1979 film’s narrative — a group of space travelers respond to a signal on a strange planet, discover monsters, and get killed by monsters.
-The broad strokes are all Alien here, and Scott’s so …
+[5] Ridley Scott returns to the franchise he created with Alien: Covenant, which is equal parts Alien remake, Alien prequel, and Prometheus sequel.
+The plot is a retread of both the original 1979 film and the 2012 prequel: a group of space travelers respond to a signal on a strange planet, discover monsters, and get killed by monsters.
+Halfway through, we learn the planet is …

 [4] Rogue One is the first of what is sure to be many stand-alone or spin-off Star Wars movies over the next few decades.
 This maiden venture focuses on the events leading directly into Episode IV: A New Hope, with a young woman trying to redeem her father’s coerced invention of the Death Star by leading a rag-tag team of freedom fighters into hostile Imperial …